pablohcff/E-Vote-System-USA-/README.md

 # Final Tips

 Make sure your evs.py file is in the root of the repository so that the command python evs.py works correctly.
-If you want to add more information, such as examples of results or screenshots, that could also be helpful for users.
-Consider adding a section on how to contribute, in case anyone wants to help with the project.
-With these changes, your README.md will be well-structured and ready to be published!
-If you need anything else, just let me know.